Elive/synthwave-player/README.md

 -   The house-made, builtin smart fuzzy matching finds what you're looking for, even with typos or partial words.
 -   Find any track, artist, or album in milliseconds with an as-you-type search, faster than selecting lists manually.
 -   Search results can be further filtered and sorted just like any other view.
+- It checks for the presence of each search term within a concatenated string of the song's title, artist, and album.
+A relevance score is calculated for each match.
+Matches in the title are weighted highest, followed by artist and album.
+Bonus points are given for matching whole words or words at the beginning of a field.
+- Results are sorted by relevance score, matches in the title are weighted highest, followed by artist and album.
+Bonus points are given for matching whole words or words at the beginning of a field.

+### ✨ Smartest Logic Ever

+#### Song List Filtering

+- Selections within the same category (e.g., two Genres) act as an OR filter.
+The song list will show tracks that match any of the selected items.
+- Selections across different categories (e.g., a Genre and an Artist) act as an AND filter.
+The song list is narrowed down to show only tracks that match all of the selected criteria.
+This allow grouped results like: show all the songs in group Rock or Blues with the artists "Elvis Presley" y "B.B.
+King"

+#### Dynamic Sidebar Updates

+- The Artist and Album sidebars are dynamic.
+When you select a Genre or Playlist, the Artist and Album lists will update to show only the entries relevant to your selection.
+- The Genre and Playlist sidebars are static and always display all available items from your library.

 ### 🎨 Stunning Synthwave & Retrowave UI
 -   A beautiful, responsive and adjustable interface with a neon-style, retro-futuristic aesthetic, so enjoyable that it should be forbidden in every country from this world and other ones.